thomasdavis/backbonetutorials/_posts/2011-01-29-what-is-a-model.md

 {% endhighlight %}

-So passing a javascript object to our constructor is the same as calling _model.set()_.
+So passing a JavaScript object to our constructor is the same as calling _model.set()_.
 Now that these models have attributes set we need to be able to retrieve them.

 ## Getting attributes